bsafdi/NPTFit/docs/Example5_PSF_Correction.rst

 In order to calculate the appropriate PSF correction for Cartesian maps the general syntax is the same, except now the ``healpix_map`` keyword should be set to ``False`` and the ``pixarea`` keyword set to the area in sr of each pixel of the Cartesian map.
+In addition the ``gridsize`` keyword determines how large the map is, and flux that falls outside the map is lost in the Cartesian case.

 As an example of this syntax we calculate the PSF correction on a Cartesian map that has pixels the same size as an ``nside=128`` healpix